ojd2/CS4201_GC/README.md

 contiguous group of records in another region.

-Concrete stop-and-copy requires copying every live object from the source heap to a new heap before you could free the old one, which translates to lots of memory.
+Concrete stop-and-copy requires copying every live object from the source heap to a new heap before you could free the old one, that translates to lots of memory.
 With blocks, the GC can typically use dead blocks to copy objects to as it collects.
 Each block has a generation count to keep track of whether its alive.
 In the normal case, only the blocks created